Company Classification Clause Samples

 Company Classification.
 The Members intend that the Company always be operated as a corporation and in a manner consistent with its treatment REIT under the Code and REIT Rules for federal and state income tax purposes.
 The Members also intend that the Company not be operated or treated as a partnership for purposes of Section 303 of Title 11 of the United States Code (relating to bankruptcy).
 The Members intend for the Company to qualify as a REIT under the relevant provisions of the Code.
 The Members intend for the Company to follow the REIT Rules in order to qualify as a REIT and to maintain such status for the life of the Company, once such status is realized.
 However, the foregoing sentence notwithstanding, the Manager, with consent of a majority of the Board may revoke or terminate the Company's REIT election/qualification in the event that the Board and the Manager determine that it is no longer in the Company's best interest to continue to qualify and operate as a REIT.
 The Company is not a partnership for purposes of any state law partnership act or limited partnership act and the Members are not partners for the purposes of such acts.
 ARTICLE III

 Company Classification.
-The Members intend that, until such time, if any, as the Company is converted to a corporation in accordance with this Agreement, the Company always be operated in a manner consistent with its treatment as a “partnership” for federal and state income tax purposes.
-The Members also intend that the Company not be operated or treated as a “partnership” for purposes of Section 303 of the Federal Bankruptcy Code.
-None of the Management Board, the Managers, or the Members may take any action inconsistent with the express intent of the parties hereto.
-The Company is not a “partnership” for purposes of the Utah General and Limited Liability Partnerships (Utah Code Axx. § 48-1-1 et seq.) or the Utah Revised Uniform Limited Partnership Act (Utah Code Axx. § 48-2a-101 et seq.) and the Members are not partners for the purposes of such provisions.
+The Members intend that the Company always be operated as a not-for-profit entity.
+The Members intend that the Company always be operated in a manner consistent with its treatment as a "partnership" for federal and state income tax purposes.
+The Members also intend that the Company not be operated or treated as a "partnership" for purposes of Section 303 of the Federal Bankruptcy Code.
+The Members may not take any action inconsistent with the express intent of the Parties to this Agreement.
+The Company is not a "partnership" for purposes of the Utah General and Limited Liability Partnerships (Utah Code ▇▇▇.
+Section 48-1-1 et seq), or the Utah Revised Uniform Limited Partnership Act (Utah Code ▇▇▇.
+Section 48-2a-101 et seq), or the Utah Uniform Limited Partnership Act (Utah Code ▇▇▇.), and the Members are not partners for the purposes of these provisions.

 Company Classification.
 Except with the prior written consent of all Members, for federal income tax purposes, the Company shall not elect under Treasury Regulation § 301.7701-3 or otherwise to be taxed other than as a partnership, nor shall the Company or any Member elect to exclude the Company from the application of the provisions of subchapter K of chapter 1 of subtitle A of the Code or any similar provisions of applicable state Law.